 We should never underestimate the importance of sleep

-Many of us think that we can get by with barely any sleep because we are young and a few all-nighters cannot really hurt in the long run; others feel as though they have to cut back on their time asleep in order to stay productive, and do everything they wish to do in their day.
+Many of us think that we can get by with barely any sleep because we are young and a few all-nighters cannot really hurt in the long run; others feel as though they have to cut back on their time asleep in order to stay productive and do everything they wish to do in their day.
 The truth is that constant attempts to sleep no more than four or five hours a night, and irregular sleeping patterns can have negative and dangerous effects on our health and cognitive functions.
-For example, people with poor sleep quality are more likely to have problems with concentration, recognition and learning during the day, and prolonged negative patterns can increase the risk of an individual developing heart disease, obesity, diabetes, mood issues and immune deficiencies.
+For example, people with poor sleep quality are more likely to have problems with concentration, recognition, and learning during the day, and prolonged negative patterns can increase the risk of an individual developing heart disease, obesity, diabetes, mood issues and immune deficiencies.

 What can we do to change poor sleeping habits and get this quality sleep that we all desire and need?

 There are many possible causes for poor sleeping patterns and an inability to get a full, refreshing nights sleep.
-In some cases it can be a medical problem such as stress-related insomnia or a hormone deficiency – perhaps brought on by a hectic lifestyle, and an incorrectly lit sleeping environments – in others can simply be due to our inability to establish a regular routine or a lack of good sleep hygiene.
+In some cases it can be a medical problem such as stress-related insomnia or a hormone deficiency – perhaps brought on by a hectic lifestyle, and an incorrectly lit sleeping environment – in others can simply be due to our inability to establish a regular routine or a lack of good sleep hygiene.
 Sleep hygiene is a subject that many of us do not think about but it could be vital in ensuring a more regular, predictable pattern of sleep that is free from interruptions.

 There are different strategies that can be taken to help improve the situation such as allopathic or natural sleeping aids, hormone supplementation, and the act of simply creating a better sleeping environment.
-The way the room is lit, and the number of distractions and noises can have a negative effect on sleep; because it is harder to fall asleep sufficiently if the room is not dark enough or the TV is still playing when you wake up at 3am.
+The way the room is lit, and the number of distractions and noises can have a negative effect on sleep; because it is harder to fall asleep sufficiently if the room is not dark enough or the TV is still playing when you wake up at 3 am.
 Light levels also affect melatonin production, a hormone that helps regulate sleep; the darker it is the more you produce but supplementation can also boost your levels if you need some help.
-Other potential aids include herbal therapies, like teas and aromatheraputic baths, and relaxation techniques.
+Other potential aids include herbal therapies, like teas and aromatherapeutic baths, and relaxation techniques.

 Investing in some sleep tracking gadgets could help turn poor sleeping patterns into readable data and solutions.